 Guy’s with high arches tend to have supination.
 So, in order to run or walk without any pain, your shoes should ensure great arch support.
 As ankles tend to roll inward, the shoe should secure the ankles and keep them more rigid.
 In short, appropriate arch support will alleviate the pain, put on arches and help to prevent injuries.

 Cushioning is vital as it promotes smooth transitions during the stride and absorbs shock.
 Make sure the shoe has a midsole, which provides enough cushioning and there should be much padding on the tongue and the collar.
 Padding in the heel area will absorb strain, put on the foot with every stride.

 Besides, the base should be broad and flexible so that your weight is distributed evenly.

 Comfort is paramount for people with supination because the shoes shouldn’t aggravate the problem.
 The shoes shouldn’t be too narrow or too wide, the toe box should be wide enough for your toes to feel comfortable.
 The lace-up should be easy and it should give you a snug fit.
 It’s better to have a good heel counter and a flexible yet grippy outsole.
-As for the upper, the synthetic upper with many perforations is the ultimate choice because it is both durable and breathable.
+The synthetic upper with many perforations is the ultimate choice because it is both durable and breathable.

 You get a healthy running experience only when the shoe fits you well and runs true to size.
 If you have wide feet, go for the shoes with the increased width, and make sure the shoe isn’t too tight or loose.